hayden1126/wordle-solver/README.md

 ## Afterword

 Wordle Solver is a mini-project developed in a weekend.
-There are limitations such as no function to for words with repeating characters etc. More functions will be added soon to improve program and user experience.
+There are still limitations.
+More functions will be added soon to improve program and user experience.
 Finally, this is open-sourced and you can use/copy this for your own uses.